Pokémon Red, Blue, and Yellow: Remakes

 The games received critical acclaim, obtaining an aggregate score of 81 percent on Metacritic.
-Most critics praised the fact that the games introduced new features while still maintaining the traditional gameplay of the series.
+Most critics praised the fact that they introduced new features while still maintaining the traditional gameplay of the series.
 Reception of the graphics and audio was more mixed, with some reviewers complaining that they were too simplistic and not much of an improvement over the previous games, Pokémon Ruby and Sapphire.
 FireRed and LeafGreen were commercial successes, selling a total of around 12 million copies worldwide.